 - “Overshadow, obscure”

-The online editors also offer some helpful context, quipping: “Don’t throw shade our way if you’ve never crossed paths with adumbrate—the word’s shadow rarely falls across the pages of casual texts.”
+“Don’t throw shade our way if you’ve never crossed paths with adumbrate—the word’s shadow rarely falls across the pages of casual texts.”
 It’s typically used in academic and political writing, which explains why Sagan was using it in a politically-leaning science book, as simply meaning “to foreshadow.”
 Thanks to its Latin root umbra — meaning “shadow” — the editors suggest “it’s a word worth knowing, beyond a shadow of a doubt.”

 The way I’m using the noun form for this essay, adumbration, leans heavily into the transitive verb’s second meaning, partially suggesting or outlining ideas and concepts that hint towards a larger overall philosophy or worldview.
 Many of my own works are often little more than clever adumbrations — partial outlines or half-baked ideas obscured by my very own knack for leaving most of my writings frustratingly open-ended and incomplete.

-Since there’s no need for me to appease the algorithm gods anymore, I can allow myself to trace the contours of thoughts without attempting to rush them into final forms.
-I don’t need to be hasty with setting out the baked goods before they’ve fully risen, no longer hoarding my ideas like some anxious dragon.
+With no need to appease the algorithm gods anymore, I can allow myself to trace the contours of notions without attempting to rush them into final forms.
+I’m no longer hoarding my ideas like some anxious dragon.
 While I’ve had a few flirtations with the sublime (nod to Longinus) throughout the years with some truly profound essays that seemed to write themselves, I realize this doesn’t happen often, nor should it.

 I’ve recently chosen to focus on those threads that fit into one or more of four pillars: Criticism, Rhetoric, Aesthetics, and Philosophy.
-Anything else can be safely filed away as retired threads, but I’m sure to post these too, even just in archival PDF form, to acknowledge their existence, long as I feel they still may have some value to someone else.
-Why bog down my primary website and the digital garden with things that just don’t connect to anything currently relevant?
-Why those four pillars?
-Well, they spell out CRAP, which is hilarious because that was entirely unintentional.
-But it’s also just where a lot of my best work tends to go, down one or more of these paths.
-It’s the guiding principle I’ve been seeking for decades, and somehow, this CRAP just fell into my lap!
+Anything else can be safely filed away as mere notes or notions, but I’m sure to post these too.
+Even if they end up in archival PDF form, I will acknowledge their existence, as long as I feel they still may have some value to someone else.
+I see no reason to bog down my websites with things that just don’t connect to anything currently relevant.

 Lately, I’ve just felt emotionally and mentally overwhelmed.
 It’s not just with life and the greater world, in general.
 As I’m approaching age forty, I’m looking to secure some sort of legacy with my words.
-Right now, it’s a few hundred essays, plus over a thousand drafts, and tons of reading notes, journals, and appendices.
+Right now, it’s a few hundred essays, hundreds more drafts, and tons of reading notes, journals, and appendices.
 There’s also four published books, some of which have revised versions of their component parts online.
 For me, writing is never finished, even if some versions inevitably become abandoned to some arbitrary state of completion.
 This is why having Obscure Curiosities as a place I can constantly tweak without constantly picking away at my more complete works like the essays on The Phoenix Desertsong is so vital for me to have.

 ~ Amelia Desertsong